 McCormick and Gabilan Faculty Awards

 The annual McCormick and Gabilan Faculty Awards provide research/project funding to junior faculty women for career advancement, or to junior faculty men or women who support the advancement of women in medicine through research.
 Faculty from all lines are encouraged to apply and must be within the first 7 years of their first faculty appointments.
 Recipients are awarded $30,000 for up to two years.
 In addition, McCormick and Gabilan Faculty Award winners are provided the opportunity to participate in OFDD training opportunities that will advance their career development at Stanford.
 This award is endowed through the legacy of Katharine D. McCormick.
-For the past two years, we have received generous support from Stanford University's Gabilan Fellowship to endow an additional 2 awardees each year.
+For the past several years, we have received generous support from Stanford University's Gabilan Fellowship to endow an additional 2 awardees each year.

 2019 Recipients of the award

 OFDD also supports the attendance of selected faculty at various external professional development seminars throughout the year.